networknt/light-doc/content/en/tutorial/hybrid/certification-portal.md

 ### Update hybrid-query pom.xml

-This service need to communicate with other service's server info endpoint, so client module must be included into the hybrid-query server.
+This service needs to communicate with other service's server info endpoint, so client module must be included into the hybrid-query server.

 We need to ensure that client module is included in the dependencies in pom.xml file.
 It is